-Mr. Skeffington tells the story of a beautiful, but selfish and vain socialite, Fanny Trellis (Bette Davis), who enters into a marriage of convenience with a wealthy businessman, Job Skeffington (Claude Rains, Now, Voyager), and proceeds to make the poor guy’s life miserable.
+Mr. Skeffington tells the story of a beautiful, but selfish and vain socialite, Fanny Trellis (Bette Davis), who enters into a marriage of convenience with a wealthy businessman, Job Skeffington (Claude Rains, Mr. Smith Goes to Washington), and proceeds to make the poor guy’s life miserable.

 Reaction & Thoughts: